kuawwwww/Project/README.md

 ```

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement:
--
-- Improvement to be done 2
+- At present, the code is prone to falling into precocity because the difference in fitness function is small, which is also one of the drawbacks of GA.
+- To enhance robustness, Read.csv wrapping can be performed at a further stage.

 ## Acknowledgements
 Give credit here.
 - This project was inspired by Tenglong Hong and Yucong Shi.
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on *Algorithms for optimization by Mykel J. Kochenferfer*.